-The purpose of this Bulletin is to inform the maritime industry of a recent cyber incident on a commercial vessel.
-On January 26th 2019, a commercial vessel received an email from an individual or entity claiming to represent an official port state control body.
-The email originated from an email address noted as "port@pscgov.org" and was sent directly to the vessel's Captain requesting sensitive information about the vessel, its crew, and its cargo.
-The vessel's master was rightfully skeptical about the request and immediately activated elements of the vessel security plan related to this type of suspicious cyber incident.
-The vessel's Captain reported the incident and forwarded the suspicious email and information to the local USCG Captain of the Port for investigation and follow-up.
+On January 26 2019, a commercial vessel received an email from an individual or entity claiming to represent an official port state control body.
+The email originated from an email address noted as "port@pscgov.org" and was sent directly to the vessel's Master requesting sensitive information about the vessel, its crew, and its cargo.
+The Master was skeptical about the request and immediately activated elements of the vessel security plan related to this type of suspicious cyber incident.
+The vessel Master reported the incident and forwarded the suspicious email and information to the local USCG Captain of the Port for investigation and follow-up.